-We selected 10 disbursements from the Payment Register Detail Report for the year ended December 31, 2019 and 10 from the year ended 2018 and determined whether:
+- 1. We selected 10 disbursements from the Payment Register Detail Report for the year ended December 31, 2019 and 10 from the year ended 2018 and determined whether: - a.

-- a.
 The disbursements were for a proper public purpose.
-We found no exceptions. - b.
+We found no exceptions in 2019.
+Two disbursements in 2018 appear to be for a proper public purpose based on payee and description but were lacking supporting invoices. - b.
 The check number, date, payee name and amount recorded on the returned, canceled check agreed to the check number, date, payee name and amount recorded in the Payment Register Detail Report and to the names and amounts on the supporting invoices.
-We found no exceptions. - c.
+We found no exceptions in 2019.
+We could not agree the names and amounts on the supporting invoices for two disbursements in 2018 due to lack of supporting invoices. - c.
 The payment was posted to a fund consistent with the restricted purpose for which the fund's cash can be used.
-We found no exceptions. - d.
-The fiscal officer certified disbursements requiring certification or issued a Then and Now Certificate, as required by Ohio Rev. Code § 5705.41(D).
-We found one instance where the certification date was after the vendor invoice date, and there was also no evidence that a Then and Now Certificate was issued.
-Ohio Rev. Code § 5705.41(D) requires certifying at the time of a commitment, which should be on or before the invoice date, unless a Then and Now Certificate is used.
+We found no exceptions in 2019.
+Two disbursement in 2018 appear to be posted to proper fund based on payee and description but were lacking supporting invoices. - d.
+The fiscal officer certified disbursements requiring certification or issued a Then and Now Certificate, as required by Ohio Rev. Code Section 5705.41(D).
+We found two instances in 2019 where the certification date was after the vendor invoice date, and there was also no evidence that a Then and Now Certificate was issued.
+Ohio Rev. Code Section 5705.41(D) requires certifying at the time of a commitment, which should be on or before the invoice date, unless a Then and Now Certificate is used.
+In addition, we could not test the attribute for two January 2018 disbursements due to lack of supporting invoices.
 Because we did not inspect all disbursements requiring certification, our report provides no assurance whether or not additional similar errors occurred.